 The Center’s journal, Railroad Heritage®, and other publications fill a unique niche: using photographs and art to inform the public and rail enthusiasts alike about the influence of railroads on economic growth and development, popular culture, and the lives of the hundreds of thousands of men and women who built and maintain North America’s railroads.
 Excellent images and highly researched and thoughtful writing characterize our publications.
 We launched Railroad Heritage in 2000 and now publish four issues annually, which our members receive for free as a benefit of membership.
 You can purchase previous issues here or by printing and mailing the order form (pdf).

 A note about our e-commerce system:

-The Center uses Paypal (www.paypal.com) for its gifts and publication sales.
-It is a reputable industry standard and has encryption and security safeguards implemented to ensure your payment information remains confidential and secure.
+The Center uses Paypal (www.paypal.com) for its gifts and publication sales, and it has encryption and security safeguards implemented to ensure your payment information remains confidential and secure.
 Gifts and purchases can be made using a credit card or by Paypal transfers from a Paypal account.

 200-page, hardbound, 11- by 11.5-inch book published by the Center.
 Printed in the US, it features 108 photographs, including seventy-three of Jack Delano’s 1942–1943 views of Chicagoland railroads and their workers, reproduced in full color with rich quadtones for the black-and-whites.
 Contempoary photographs by Jack’s son, Pablo Delano, and the Center’s John Gruber and Scott Lothes complement the catalog.
 There are essays by Pablo Delano, Gruber, and University of Texas professor Jeremi Suri, a leading public historian.
 Biographical essays prepared by Center editorial consultant Jack Holzhueter as well as Gruber and Lothes tell the life stories of the forty-nine railroaders.